jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 redirect rules to avoid detection of the C2 infrastructure, SSL certificates for Beacon and strategies for beaconing failover.
-This is very useful for real engagements on mature corporate environments which a Red Team operator should be aware of.
+This is very useful for real engagements on mature corporate environments and, thus, something a Red Team operator should be aware of.

 The chapters *Windows APIs* and *Process Injection* are both heavily focused on offensive tooling development.
-First, there's an overview of commonly used Windows APIs used for offensive purposes, how can those functions be called from *C++* and how to make use of unmanaged APIs from managed languages like *C#* and *VBA* by the use of P/Invoke and D/Invoke.
-Then in the *Process Injection* chapter those capabilities are used to inject code on processes using a wide range of techniques, from injecting arbitrary code in the current process, to injecting code in a remote process, or using undocumented functions on `ntdll.dll` to create a new executable section on a running process and inject the shellcode on it, and even creating a new suspended benign process, queue an Asynchronous Procedure Call with the desired shellcode and dispatch it on a new thread.
-A couple of fun chapters.
+First, there's an overview of commonly used Windows APIs used for offensive purposes, how to call those functions from *C++* and how to make use of unmanaged APIs from managed languages like *C#* and *VBA* by the use of P/Invoke and D/Invoke.
+Then, in the *Process Injection* chapter, those capabilities are used to inject code into processes using a wide range of techniques, from injecting arbitrary code into the current process to injecting code into a remote process or using undocumented functions on `ntdll.dll` to create a new executable section on a running process and inject the shellcode in it, and even creating a new suspended benign process, queuing an Asynchronous Procedure Call with the desired shellcode and dispatching it on a new thread.
+They are a couple of fun chapters.

 The chapter *Defense Evasion* explains capabilities used for endpoint controls to detect anomalous behavior and the way to bypass them.
-Cobalt Strike provides some interesting *OPSEC* features out-of-box, like *PPID* spoofing, command line spoofing, avoiding RWX sections, at-rest Beacon memory encryption and thread stack spoofing.
+Cobalt Strike provides some interesting *OPSEC* features out of the box, like *PPID* spoofing, command line spoofing, avoiding RWX sections, at-rest Beacon memory encryption and thread stack spoofing.
 There is also mention